When Love Is Young

 When Love Is Young is a 1937 American comedy film directed by Hal Mohr and starring Virginia Bruce, Kent Taylor, Walter Brennan, Greta Meyer, Christian Rub and William Tannen.
 Written by Joseph Fields and Eve Greene, it is based on the 1935 short story Class Prophecy by Eleanore Griffin that was originally serialized in McCall's Magazine.
-The film was released on March 28, 1937 by Universal Pictures.
+The film was released on March 28, 1937, by Universal Pictures.

 Plot

-Wanda Werner is aspiring opera singer from rural America and tries to make it big by singing popular hits from Broadway.
+Wanda Werner is an aspiring opera singer from rural America and tries to make it big by singing popular hits from Broadway.